osrf/ros2multirobotbook/src/intro.md

 And it’s all open source.

 Since ROS was started in 2007, a lot has changed in the robotics and ROS community.
-ROS 1, originally just "ROS", began life as the development environment for the Willow Garage PR2 robot.
+ROS 1, originally just "ROS", began life as the development environment for the Willow Garage PR2 robot, a high-performance mobile manipulation platform intended for advanced research and development.
-The primary goal was to provide the software tools users would need to undertake novel research and development projects with the PR2.
+The original goal of ROS was to provide the software tools users would need to undertake novel research and development projects with this robot.
 At the same time, the ROS 1 development team knew the PR2 would not be the only robot in the world, nor the most important, so they wanted ROS 1 to be useful on other robots, too.
 The original focus was on defining levels of abstraction (usually through message interfaces) that would allow much of the software to be reused elsewhere.